 Eric Liebman has represented the business and litigation interests of public and private companies and individuals for fifteen years.
 He has substantial experience in a broad range of complex commercial litigation matters across industry segments.
-Eric counsels clients in litigation relating to securities, employment and labor, trade secrets, intellectual property, real estate, construction, banking, business torts, contracts, franchise, insurance coverage, oil and gas, bankruptcy, and probate, trust, and estate matters.
+Eric counsels clients in litigation relating to securities, employment and labor, trade secrets, intellectual property, real estate, construction, banking, business torts, contracts, franchise, class action defense, insurance coverage, oil and gas, bankruptcy, and probate, trust, and estate matters.
 He also has significant experience in attorney ethics matters and provides disciplinary defense to attorneys where needed.

 Focused on efficient, economic dispute resolution, Eric realizes that litigation is not always the best or only solution to achieve favorable results.
 He has in-depth experience with alternative dispute resolution, including arbitration and mediation.
 His comprehensive litigation experience also provides him with the expertise to handle related transactional matters, such as in the industries of banking, construction and real estate.

 Eric has conducted more than fifty jury trials, bench trials, arbitrations, and evidentiary and procedural hearings, including defending against several class action cases.
 These have taken place in the federal, bankruptcy, and state courts, before arbitral hearing panels, as well as in several administrative agencies and self-regulatory organizations.
 He has also briefed and argued numerous appeals, in federal and state courts of appeal, the Colorado Supreme Court, and before self-regulatory organizations.